Heat Therapy Showdown: Sauna vs. Steam Room

 1. Heat Source and Temperature:

 Saunas, traditionally heated by hot rocks or electric heaters, provide a comforting retreat with temperatures ranging from 150 to 195 degrees Fahrenheit.
 The dry heat emitted by these sources penetrates deep into your muscles, offering a soothing and invigorating experience that helps relieve tension and stress.
-Saunas often incorporate wood as a construction material, which adds a natural and rustic ambiance to the environment, enhancing the overall relaxation experience.

-On the other hand, steam rooms utilize steam generators to infuse the air with moisture, creating a warm and humid environment with temperatures typically between 110 and 120 degrees Fahrenheit.
 The moist heat envelops your body, providing a relaxing and rejuvenating sensation that can help ease respiratory discomfort and promote skin hydration.
-Many steam rooms feature tiled surfaces and sleek designs, offering a modern and luxurious atmosphere for relaxation.
+Many steam showers feature tiled surfaces and sleek designs, offering a modern and luxurious atmosphere for relaxation.

 2. Humidity Levels: